ghga-de/docs.ghga.de/user_docs/user_stories/submission/dpc_preparation.md

 #### Annex 4 - Persons Authorised to Act
 Annex 4 asks the Data Controller for <general:Person authorised to Act|persons authorised to act>.
 It is expected that for a majority of submissions to GHGA, an institution rather than an individual scientist will be the Data Controller.
 It is also expected that the people who represent their institutions, such as a Management Board, Chancellor, or Director, are not likely to be responsible for submitting data to GHGA.
 As such, we require the Data Controller to name people who can act on their behalf so that we can be sure that the instructions we receive from those people are legally valid.

 In order to ensure that only authorised people can access our systems, GHGA utilises [Life Science Login (LS Login)](https://lifescience-ri.eu/ls-login/) to authenticate users.
 Therefore, the DPC requires the Data Controller to include the LS Login IDs of the persons who they authorise to act.
-The process for obtaining LS Login IDs is described [below](#specification-of-ls-login-ids-for-usage-in-contracts).
+The process for obtaining LS Login IDs is described [in our FAQ](../../faq.md#where-can-i-find-my-life-science-id-ls-id).

 In addition, in order to ensure secure communications between GHGA and the named persons authorised to act, an <general:Independent Verification Address (IVA)> is required from the named individuals.